 Look for fellowship opportunities both through Columbia and external sites.
 Search the Columbia College and SEAS Fellowships Office database or the School of General Studies Fellowships Office database for opportunities.

 Review the websites of Columbia research institutes and affiliated research centers, including the The Earth Institute, Weatherhead East Asian Institute, and Institute for Social and Economic Research and Policy.
 They often list research and fellowship opportunities.

 Use online databases like LionSHARE and the Student Research Involvement Program portal through SEAS.
 Premed students should use resources like the Clinical and Research Opportunities page and the Summer Programs page, for GS, or the Extracurricular/Summer Options page, for Columbia College or SEAS students.

 To apply, you may need to submit the following documents as part of your application.

 - Resume: Most opportunities will ask you to submit a resume detailing previous research experience, project work, and related coursework.

-- Statement of Purpose or a cover letter: Some fellowships and research programs require a Statement of Purpose or cover letter describing your research interests, professional goals, and what skills and experiences you have to offer to the program.
+- Statement of purpose or cover letter: Some fellowships and research programs require a statement of purpose or cover letter describing your research interests, professional goals, and what skills and experiences you have to offer to the program.

-CCE is here to help!
-Get your resume, cover letter or personal statement reviewed by a CCE counselor during Quick Questions (Mon-Fri 1-4pm) or a 30-minute counseling appointment (call 212-854-5609 to schedule).
+We’re here to help!
+Get your resume, cover letter, or statement of purpose reviewed by a CCE counselor during Quick Questions or a 30-minute counseling appointment.